MachineLemonade/docs/v0.8/kubepodoperator.md

 slug: "kubepod-operator"
 ---

-The [KubernetesPodOperator](https://github.com/apache/airflow/blob/v1-10-stable/airflow/contrib/operators/kubernetes_pod_operator.py) allows you to natively launch arbitrary Kubernetes Pods in which to run a Docker container using the Kube Python Client to generate a Kubernetes API request.
+The [KubernetesPodOperator](https://github.com/apache/airflow/blob/v1-10-stable/airflow/contrib/operators/kubernetes_pod_operator.py) allows you to natively launch arbitrary Kubernetes Pods in which to run a Docker container, all using the Kube Python Client to generate a Kubernetes API request.

 To leverage this component into your Airflow infrastructure on Astronomer Cloud or Enterprise, check out the guidelines below.